melezhik/swat/README.md

     HELLO WORLD

-Another intresting idea about set_response feature is a _conditional_ http requests.
+Another interesting idea about set_response feature is a _conditional_ http requests.

 Let say we have \`POST /login' request for user authentication, this is a simple swat story for it: